 Kids seem to accumulate pencils like germs, so you’re probably good there.
 Other items that parents seem to scramble for are: paper (for spelling practice, etc.), a pencil sharpener (I broke down and bought an electric one.
-I keep it next to our overflowing jar of pencils on the counter), a calculator (if you child is allowed to have their tablet during the school week you may not need this one.)
-You’ll also need a few large pink erasers (because somehow, all those pencils that are starting to outnumber your dust bunnies are eraserless.
+I keep it next to our overflowing jar of pencils on the counter), a calculator (if your child is allowed to have their tablet during the school week you may not need this one.)
+You’ll also need a few large pink erasers (because somehow, all those pencils that are starting to outnumber your dust bunnies are erasers.
 Yup.
 They’re all missing their erasers.
 Why??
 I have no idea.
 But they are!)

 - Water Bottle(s).

 If your kids are like my kids, you’ll need two.
 One for school and one to bring to school when they forget the first one at school.

 Middle School/High School

 Moving on up, kids with lockers often want locker decorations like they need air.
 Nothing says love to a middle schooler like a parent who buys them the coveted locker decorations.

 Your teen might care more about what they look like in middle and high school than they will at any other time in their life.
 Make sure they can beautify during the day without having to cart their primping supplies back and forth to school.

 If your kid needs to shower after gym class, then you want them clean, right?
 Make sure no one has to live with your teenager’s sweaty stink for the rest of the day by giving them showering supplies (in a plastic bag to make sure it doesn’t spill in their locker or backpack!).